AndiEcker/AcuSihotInterfaces/README.md

 Sihot.PMS room categories are need to be setup for to include room size and features.

-There are several lookup classes with the lookup class name prefix `SIHOT_CATS_` within the Acumen/Oracle lookup table for to map/transform the Acumen unit sizes and optionally also requested apartment features into Sihot room categories.
+There are several lookup classes with the lookup class name prefix `SIHOT_CATS_` within the Acumen/Oracle lookup table (or alternatively meanwhile also in the `ResortCats` section of the *.CFG/*.INI configuration files of this suite) for to map/transform the Acumen unit sizes and optionally also requested apartment features into Sihot room categories.
 These mappings can be setup for each hotel individually and the pseudo hotel ANY can be used as fallback for all real hotels.
 Therefore the ANY hotel need to specify at least one mapping/transformation for all available Acumen room/unit